Winter In Milwaukee with Kids

 Field Workshop Creative Space (Greenfield)

 Do your kids like to tinker, craft, or design?
-Drop in for an hour or two of creative expression.
+Drop into Field Workshop for an hour or two of creative expression.
 For $12 per hour, kids have free reign to use the craft supplies and equipment in the Tinker Lab.
 You take home everything you create.

 For a unique family experience, consider pre-booking their Glow in the Dark Splatter Room (Milwaukee’s only).
 Splatter paint items of your choosing!